-The Psychedelic Diaries Volume VI: Seven challenges to macrodosing
+The Psychedelic Diaries, Vol VII: Seven challenges to macrodosing

 Everything has a cost.

 In previous posts I’ve mostly flapped my gums about the benefits of psychedelic macrodosing… and with good reason.

 It has a puncher’s chance at revolutionizing mental healthcare and may turn high performers into damn-near superhuman creators (see Fadiman’s excellent Psychedelic Explorers Guide p119–166).

 It’s critical to have a restful night before and a quiet morning leading up to the dosing.
 Then you have a 4–6 hour trip.
 You’re in a suggestible state after the trip so it’s best to have a quiet & introspective afternoon & evening.

 Add it together and we’re talking about a 36-hour stretch that needs a relatively cleared schedule.

 2) It takes a physical toll, like running a mental Tough Mudder

 The neuroplasticity in your brain means something undeniably physical is happening.
 It’s a very healthy thing but it requires resources and energy.